One of the most common questions I receive reads something like this:

 I’ve been thinking about publishing a book.
-I’ve had this cool idea for a story since high school, and I think I should write it.
+I’ve had this cool idea for a story for a while, and I think I should write it.
 Do you have any tips or advice on where to start?
 Thanks.

 Jump to: Free Advice